jdbctemplatemapper/jdbctemplatemapper/README.md

 SelectMapper allows generating the select columns string for the model and population of the model from a ResultSet.

-selectMapper.getColumnsSql() will provide a string of columns which can be used in the sql select statement. selectMapper.buildModel(resultSet) will return a model populated from the resultSet data.

 Makes the code for writing and retrieving relationships less verbose.

 An example for querying the following relationship: An 'Order' has many 'OrderLine' and each 'OrderLine' has one product